 You can report a violation without worry.
 If you make a compliance report in good faith, you will not face retaliation.
 Our policy forbids supervisors and other employees from engaging in retaliatory acts against anyone who reports a violation or cooperates in an investigation of a potential violation or concern.

-If you believe you have been retaliated against for raising a concern, immediately contact your supervisor, the Human Resource Department, Compliance Officer or the Compliance Hotline.
+If you believe you have been retaliated against for raising a concern, immediately contact your supervisor, the human resource department, compliance officer or utilize one of the compliance reporting options.

-A Word About Inquiries and Investigations
+A Word about Inquiries and Investigations

 Western Reserve Hospital handles inquiries and investigations confidentially.
 The substance of your inquiry and your identity (if you choose to provide your name) are disclosed on a strict need-to-know basis to the extent deemed necessary to conduct a proper investigation and to respond appropriately.

 When you ask a question, seek guidance or raise a concern, you will receive a response if you have provided the means to do so.

 If a concern is substantiated, the situation will be resolved through appropriate corrective actions which may include, among other things, clarification of a company policy, additional training, facility or process change and/or disciplinary action.

-- Cooperate during investigations and audits during your employment with Western Reserve Hospital and after your employment ends. - Tell the truth. - Do not discuss an investigation or audit with other employees. - Be forthcoming with information.
+- Cooperate during investigations and audits during your employment with Western Reserve Hospital and after your employment ends. - · Tell the truth. - Keep the details of any investigation or audit confidential. - · Be forthcoming with information.